-On June 9, 2021, the Business Combination was consummated (Note 3) and the Company issued 38,721,137 shares for an aggregate purchase price of \$327.3 million, net of issuance costs of \$8.1 million.
+On June 9, 2021, the Business Combination (as defined in Note 1 and further described in Note 3) was consummated and the Company issued 38,721,137 shares for an aggregate purchase price of \$327.3 million, net of issuance costs of \$8.1 million.
 Immediately following the Business Combination, there were 124,045,255 shares of Common Stock outstanding.
 The holder of each share of Common Stock is entitled to one vote.